We coordinate educational services for children in our care from 2 to 18 years old.

 The PEP identifies how additional funding from the Pupil Premium Grant will be spent to support positive outcomes for children in care and remove any barriers to their learning.

 The Pupil Premium policy outlines how the grant is distributed to schools.
-Schools can apply for additional pupil premium funding in addition to the fixed amount they receive per child placed with them.
+Schools can apply for additional pupil premium funding in addition to the fixed amount they receive each term per child placed with them.

 What help you can expect from the Virtual School: